DANGERS INSIDE YOUR HOUSE

 - Any non-stick cookware to include frying pans, pots, griddles, waffle irons and George Foreman grills that have a non-stick coating such as Teflon WILL kill your bird.
 The non-stick coating releases fumes that are toxic to parrots and people.
-Oven Roaster bags are also dangerous.
+Oven Roaster bags, some microwave popcorn bags and some pizza stones are also dangerous.
 Even if your bird’s cage isn’t in the kitchen, your HVAC system will circulate the fumes through your house and it will still injure or kill your bird.
 Self-cleaning ovens will also release dangerous fumes when used in self-clean mode.
 DO NOT USE the above items with your bird in the house.